david568303/shas-dream-oc-mt6768-a11/README.md

     If with MTKclient change boot.bin to boot.img.

-    Now you obtained your new boot, if you want to use apatch you will need to replace your ramdisk, then you can follow the next steps. ( INCOMPLETE )
+    Now you obtained your new boot, if you want to use apatch you will replace the RAMDISK with the next steps. ( INCOMPLETE )

         Put the boot.img in kitchen and run patch.sh